Nnamaniajuluchukwu/alx-low_level_programming/0x15-file_io/README.md

-zthis project is based on input and output of a file.
+This project is based on input and output of a file.